 Once IT planners understand the need to protect Office 365 data, and how inappropriate the recycle bin is as a backup function, they start looking for third-party solutions.
 At that point, it gets ugly.
 Many third-party solutions are stand-alone products that create yet another data protection silo, while others only provide minimal protection and can’t provide granular, point-in-time restores.
 The webinar panel discusses what to look for in third-party Office 365 backup so that it integrates into your existing data protection workflow and doesn’t increase costs.

-Join us live on September 20th at 1:00 pm ET / 10:00 am PT to learn not only “why” you should protect Office 365 but also “how” you should protect Office 365.
+Join us to learn not only “why” you should protect Office 365 but also “how” you should protect Office 365.